Top FAQ For Those Arrested for Domestic Violence

 Ethically no lawyer can ever make you any promises about how any criminal case will be resolved.
 Lawyers in South Carolina are also specifically ethically prohibited against making guarantees in any criminal defense matter.
 What we can promise is that we will do our best work to see that your case is favorably resolved.

-Criminal Defense Attorney James Snell of Lexington, South Carolina, represents clients charged with all levels of CDV.
+Criminal Defense Attorney James Snell of Lexington, South Carolina, represents clients charged with all levels of domestic violence.
 Initial appointments in his office are provided on a confidential and no-cost basis.
 To schedule your appointment call (888) 302-5840.
 Appointments are held at 316 South Lake Drive in downtown Lexington.